ombikashnitrkl/Leave-management-system-by-ombiksh/docs/install/README.md

 ## E-mail setup

-Jorani uses e-mail to notify users and their line managers.
+It uses e-mail to notify users and their line managers.
 In order to setup e-mail modify
 <code>/application/config/email.php</code> file according to your environment.
 Please use the script <code>testmail.php</code> at the root of your installation if you want to debug and read the troubleshooting section of this script for additional hints.